Consultation

 Bonds

-Bonds are generally less volatile than stocks, but they are also affected by valuation uncertainties.
-The biggest risk for bonds is interest rate risk, which arises from the possibility that rising interest rates will reduce the value of bonds.
-Credit risk is also significant, as there is a chance that an issuer may not be able to make interest and principal payments.
+Bonds are generally less volatile than shares, but they are also affected by valuation uncertainties.
+The biggest risk for bonds is the interest rate risk, which arises from the possibility that rising interest rates will reduce the value of bonds.
+Credit risk is also significant, as there is a chance that an issuer may not fulfill its interest and principal payments.
 The bonds offer more stability but lower returns.

 Real Estate